 Time to switch when:

-Your 3PL provider fails to provide clear, documented corrective actions after repeated issues
+Your 3PL fails to provide documented corrective actions after repeated issues.

-You’re constantly discovering problems before your 3PL identifies them
+You’re discovering problems before your 3PL flags them.

 Your 3PL should build trust through transparency.
 You shouldn’t have to identify and seek out problems.
 Your 3PL should be bringing them to you.
 They should propose solutions that limit issues going forward.